 \subsection{Model definition}

-Considering a 1-D scenario as represented in Fig.~\ref{Fig:AnalysisScenariob}, the IEEE~802.11p receiver is assumed in position 0.
-Without lack of generality, the IEEE~802.11p transmitter is located on the right of the receiver, in position $\du$, i.e. the distance between the transmitter and the receiver is $\du$.
-There are $\averageLTEtx$ average LTE-V2X transmissions per meter per second.
+Considering a 1-D scenario as represented in Fig.~\ref{Fig:AnalysisScenariob}, the IEEE~802.11p receiver is assumed at position 0.
+Without lack of generality, the IEEE~802.11p transmitter is located on the right of the receiver, at position $\du$, i.e. the distance between the transmitter and the receiver is $\du$.
+There are on average $\averageLTEtx$ LTE-V2X transmissions per meter per second.